maliayan/frontend-nanodegree-feedreader/README.md

 # Project information

-This is my submission for a project of "Google Front End Nanodegree Program" at Udacity and it is called "Feed Reader Testing".
+This is my submission for a project of "Google Front-End Nanodegree Program" at Udacity and it is called "Feed Reader Testing".

 In this project a web-based application that reads RSS feeds is given.
 Also, it includes [Jasmine](http://jasmine.github.io/) and the first test suite.